-Catholic Education Diocese of Wollongong is a contemporary and vibrant learning community made up of 38 systemic schools – 29 primary schools, eight secondary schools and one K-12 school – across the regions of the Illawarra, Macarthur, Shoalhaven and Southern Highlands.
+Catholic Education Diocese of Wollongong is a vibrant learning community made up of 38 systemic schools – 29 primary schools, 8 secondary schools and one K-12 school – across the regions of the Illawarra, Macarthur, Shoalhaven and Southern Highlands.

 we are UNIQUE.
 WE EXIST TO MAKE A DIFFERENCE